theislab/sfaira/docs/adding_datasets.rst

 - Phase 3 (``finalize``): the data loader is tested and metadata are cleaned up.
 - Phase 4 (``upload``): the data loader is uploaded to the sfaira GitHub repository.

-An experienced curator could skip using the CLI for phase 1 and write the `.py` and `.yaml` by hand.
+An experienced curator could skip using the CLI for phase 1 and write the `__init__.py`, `ID.py` and `ID.yaml` by hand.
 In this case, we still highly recommend using the CLI for phase 2 and 3.
 Note that phase 2 is only necessary if you have free-text metadata that needs to be mapped, the CLI will point this out accordingly in phase 1.
 This 4-phase cycle completes initial curation and results in data loader code that can be pushed to the sfaira GitHub repository.
+You have the choice between using a docker image or a sfaira installation (e.g. in conda) for phase P-4.
+The workflow is more restricted but safer in conda, we recommend docker if you are inexperienced with software development with conda, git and GitHub.
+Where appropriate, separate instruction options are given for workflows in conda and docker below.
+Overall, the workflow looks the same in both frameworks, though.
 This cycle can be complemented by an optional workflow to cache curated `.h5ad` objects (e.g. on the cellxgene website):

 - Phase 5 (``export-h5ad``): the data loader is used to create a streamlined `.h5ad` of a particular format.